Summary of Significant Accounting Policies

 Acquired indefinite-lived intangible assets consist of In-Process Research and Development (“IPR&D”) related to the Company’s business combination with SymbioTec, which were recorded at fair value on the acquisition date.
 IPR&D intangible assets are considered indefinite-lived intangible assets until completion or abandonment of the associated research and development efforts.
 Substantial additional research and development may be required before the Company’s IPR&D reaches technological feasibility.
 Upon completion of the IPR&D project, the IPR&D assets will be amortized over their estimated useful lives.

 Goodwill is comprised of the purchase price of business combinations in excess of the fair value assigned at acquisition to the net tangible and identifiable intangible assets acquired.
-Goodwill was assigned to the Company’s single reporting unit at the date of the acquisition of SymbioTec.
+See Footnote 3, Acquisitions, for further information on the goodwill activity related to the Acquisition and the subsequent disposal of subsidiaries.
 Goodwill is not amortized, but in accordance with ASC 350, the Company assesses goodwill for impairment using the two-step impairment test at least annually, or when events or changes in the business environment indicate the carrying value may not be fully recoverable.
-The Company performs its annual impairment review on October 1.
+The Company performs its annual impairment review as of October 1.

 In addition, the Company assesses market conditions, industry developments and internal operations to determine if events or changes in the business environment indicate the carrying value of goodwill may not be fully recoverable.
-No impairments were recorded during the years ended December 31, 2013 or 2012.
+No impairment was recorded during the nine months ended September 30, 2014 or 2013.

 The Company enters into supply, license and collaboration arrangements with pharmaceutical and biotechnology partners, some of which include royalty agreements based on potential net sales of approved commercial pharmaceutical products.
 The Company recognizes revenue in accordance with the authoritative guidance, ASC Topic 605, Revenue Recognition.
 The Company recognizes revenue when all of the following criteria are met: (i) persuasive evidence of an arrangement exists, (ii) delivery (or passage of title) has occurred or services have been rendered, (iii) the seller’s price to the buyer is fixed or determinable, and (iv) collectability is reasonably assured.